cblevins/sp22-dig-stud/in-class/tableau-public.md

 ## Introduction

 The goal of today is continue to develop your comfort with working with, analyzing, and visualizing data using Tableau Public.
-For the purposes of today, you're going to be using a dataset recently published by some lame professor at CU Denver: [US Post Offices](https://cblevins.github.io/us-post-offices/).
+For the purposes of today, you're going to be using a dataset published by some lame professor at CU Denver: [US Post Offices](https://cblevins.github.io/us-post-offices/).

-By the end of class, your aim is to produce a visualization that:

 ## Get to know the data